Silkworms and squid inspire smart materials

 NOW YOU SEE ME, NOW YOU DON‘T

-Scientists have also created artificial muscles in the laboratory that mimic the color-changing ability of squid and zebrafish and could eventually be used in camouflaging ‘smart clothes’.
+Scientists have also created artificial muscles in the laboratory that mimic the colour-changing ability of squid and zebrafish and could eventually be used in camouflaging ‘smart clothes’.

 “We have taken inspiration from nature’s designs and exploited the same methods to turn our artificial muscles into striking visual effects,” said Jonathan Rossiter, lead author of the study, which was published on Wednesday in the Institute of Physics journal Bioinspiration and Biomimetics.